sferik/twitter-ruby/README.md

 The `Twitter::Search` class has been replaced by the `Twitter::Client#search` method.
 This unifies the library's interfaces and will make the code easier to maintain over time.
-As a result, you can no longer build queries by chaining methods (ARel-style) but the new syntax is more consistent and concise.
+As a result, you can no longer build queries by chaining methods (ARel-style).
+The new syntax is more consistent and concise.

 Version 2 also includes some advanced Tweet-parsing methods, for example: